andrepv/atoms/README.md

 ------------

-What features would you like to see, I will be glad to your suggestions?
+What features would you like to see, I will be glad to receive your feedback and ideas?